 Why is it important?

+I support our craftspeople by selecting wood from the rough mill, so it will match perfectly on the piece they’re building.
+It takes a while to be good at it, and I take pride in doing it well, especially on something like Dr. White’s Chest.
+Getting all the wood to match on a large piece is a challenge.
 While board matching has its challenges, Wisser finds his role in the process rewarding.
-“I may not build it,” Wisser says, “but I get to have a significant impact on what the piece will look like by carefully selecting similar boards.
-When I see the finished product it makes me very proud.”
+“I may not build it,” Wisser says, “but I get to significantly impact what the piece will look like by carefully selecting similar boards.
+When I see the finished product, it makes me very proud.”